MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MigrationBatch.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2013

-The Set-MigrationBatch cmdlet configures your existing migration batches to migrate mailboxes and mailbox data in one of the following scenarios:

-- Local move

-- Cross-forest move

-- Remote move

-- Cutover Exchange migration

-- Staged Exchange migration

-- IMAP migration

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Mailbox Move and Migration Permissions" section in the Recipients Permissions topic.

-!!!
-Exchange Server 2016, Exchange Online

 The Set-MigrationBatch cmdlet configures your existing migration batches to migrate mailboxes and mailbox data in one of the following scenarios:

 - Local move